Learning objectives

 Authentic leadership

-Authentic leadership theory emphasizes the leader’s genuine self as the foundation for effective and ethical influence:
+Authentic leadership theory emphasizes the leader’s genuine self as the foundation for effective and ethical influence (Walumbwa et al., 2008):

-Authentic leadership connects strongly to our earlier discussions of self-awareness (Unit 2) and the “truth to the teller” principle in storytelling (Unit 9): a leader who does not know themselves cannot be authentic, and a storyteller who is not genuine cannot inspire lasting trust.
+Authentic leadership connects strongly to the “truth to the teller” principle in storytelling: a leader who does not know themselves cannot be authentic, and a storyteller who is not genuine cannot inspire lasting trust.

-Research shows that authentic leadership is positively associated with follower trust, engagement, job satisfaction, and organizational citizenship behavior.
+Research shows that authentic leadership is positively associated with follower trust, engagement, job satisfaction, and organizational citizenship behavior (Gardner et al., 2011).
 Followers are remarkably perceptive at detecting inauthenticity — and when they do, the leader’s influence evaporates.

 Servant leadership